How do you become an astronaut? The answer to that question is obviously complicated and perhaps infinitely unique.

 Your gifts are essential for recruiting and supporting our outstanding students.
 Help create extraordinary opportunities by making a gift to our college’s Excellence Fund.

-Travinin plans to complete his Ph.D. at NC State this year and will continue working as a consultant at PDRI — his dream job.
+Travinin, who recently completed his Ph.D., will continue working as a consultant at PDRI — his dream job.

 “NC State’s Industrial and Organizational Psychology faculty are some of the best in the world, and we have great thought leaders who challenge your assumptions and demand the best version of yourself,” he says.